scummvm/scummvm/backends/platform/atari/readme.txt

 This backend is part of ScummVM 2.8.0 onwards.
 Let's see whether we can make it to the official website. :-)

+Many optimisations and improvements wouldn't be possible without help of Eero Tamminen, so thank you for all the help.

+Miro Kropacek a.k.a.
 MiKRO / Mystic Bytes, XX.XX.2023
 Kosice / Slovakia
 miro.kropacek@gmail.com
 http://mikro.atari.org